-Moving overseas with a pet?
-An expat guide to moving internationally with your pet.
+Looking for international pet transport?
+An expat guide to moving internationally with pets

 For many of us, our pets are part of the family.
-For expats intending to move overseas with their pet, planning and research before the move is essential.
+For expats intending to move internationally with pets, planning and research before the move is essential.
 It is crucial to ensure the welfare of your beloved pet during and after transit, and that regulation surrounding the importation and exportation of pets is complied with.

 Often these regulations can be found via the Department of Agriculture of your intended destination, conditions to entry may vary depending on your type of pet and the destination from which you are exporting your pet.

-Most countries have procedures in place for the importation of dogs and cats, however if you have an exotic pet, your chosen country of residence may have more stringent conditions of acceptance, if at all.
+Most countries have procedures in place for the importation of dogs and cats, however if you are moving overseas with an exotic pet, your chosen country of residence may have more stringent conditions of acceptance, if at all.

 Bear in mind that if you have an assistance dog, many countries will offer special conditions for import which can fast track the process.